-- Cutaneous radiation syndrome: cutaneous radiation syndrome (CRS) is described in victims with acute radiation exposure to skin.
-This is the result of direct contact with radioactive materials or from beta radiation (high-energy electrons) or X-rays.
+- Cutaneous radiation syndrome: cutaneous radiation syndrome (CRS) is described in patients with acute radiation exposure to skin.
+This is the result of direct contact with radioactive materials or from beta radiation (high-energy electrons) or x-rays.

 When victims of improvised explosive devices are transported to your facility, the possibility that the event is an RDD must be considered.
 For RDDs, management of life-threatening traumatic injuries must occur in concert with site and health care worker protection.